jeromeludmann/deno-irc/API.md

 ### option: nick

 The nick used to register the client to the server.
+Will be reused as username for auth if no username is supplied.

 ```ts
 const client = new Client({